-Also known as figeater beetles or green June beetles, fig beetles are large, metallic green beetles that dine on corn, flower petals, nectar and soft-skinned fruits such as:
+Also known as figeater beetles or green June beetles, fig beetles are large, metallic-looking green beetles that dine on corn, flower petals, nectar, and soft-skinned fruits such as:

 Figeater beetles can cause extensive injury in home lawns and gardens.

 Figeater beetles are generally harmless and actually quite attractive.
 Many people don’t mind their presence in the garden, but due to their clumsy air-raid flight habits and loud buzzing, they may wear out their welcome in a hurry.
 In large numbers, they can do more serious damage.

 Adult figeater beetles lay their eggs 6 to 8 inches (15-20 cm.) beneath the surface of the soil in late summer.
 The eggs hatch in about two weeks and survive by eating organic matter in the soil until winter.
 On warm days of late winter and spring, the thumb-sized grubs burrow to the surface where they feed on grass roots and thatch.

 Their burrows and mounds of pulverized soil can cause an unsightly appearance in turf.
 The grubs pupate from late spring to midsummer, and adults emerge in two to three weeks.
 Adult fig beetles are attracted to ripe (especially overripe) fruit.

 If fig beetles are causing problems in your lawn, maintaining healthy, thick turf is the best way to prevent damage by figeater beetles.
 Flood irrigation is often effective because the grubs can’t survive in wet soil for more than a couple of days.
 Digger wasps and certain types of nematodes may also keep the grubs in check.